maazadeeb/blog/src/pages/articles/2018-12-16---stuff-i-learnt-from-a-2k-stackoverflow-reputation/index.md

 I've been a member of StackOverflow (SO in short) for over 5 years, though I've used it from much before.
 I never thought of getting an account earlier because I wondered what I would do with it.
 And almost every answer was always available.
 I used to believe that only some legendary people know answers to stuff and I won't be a match to anyone of them.

 Turns out, I was wrong.
 I posted my [first answer](https://stackoverflow.com/a/39314388/2950032) on September 2016 (that's approx. 3 years after joining).
 I was surprised that 2 people actually thought it was useful!!
 What a feeling!
-Since then, I started looking for questions to answer and here are the things that I've learnt along the way.
+Since then, I started answering questions and here are some things that I've learnt along the way.

-## The rush gets the best out of you 🏃🏃
+## The rush forces the best out of you 🏃🏃

 It's a very well known fact that when you're under pressure, you tend to perform better.
 That's what happens when you find a new question to answer.
-You're rushing to answer it before anyone does, at least at the initial stages.
-Finding the right references, correcting the code formatting, double checking grammar.
+You're rushing to answer it before anyone does (atleast at the initial stages) - Finding the right references, correcting the code formatting, double checking grammar.
 During this process, you're getting better at the topics that you answer and follow.

 ## Improves your bug bashing skills 🐛🔪